 From Hawkesbury to Estevan, documents show towns to be hit hardest by automation

-By Jordan Press The Canadian Press
+April 16, 2019 by Jordan Press The Canadian Press

 April 16, 2019 – Sitting around a table with fellow Steelworkers, Steve Berniquez starts listing companies that once stood in and around Hawkesbury, a small Ontario town an hour’s drive east of Ottawa.